Last updated: 2022-04-22

 When you delete your account

 In SimpleLogin, you have the option to delete your account.
 Your account along with all your information are deleted immediately in the running database.
-All your information will be purged from our system in 7 days, including: - our database backups that are kept up to 7 days - our logs that are deleted after 7 days
+All your information will be purged from our system in maximum 30 days, including:

 Information We Collect Automatically